The Comprehensive Traveler's Guide to Moraine Lake: Canada's Gem

-The road ends in a parking lot near the lake.
-Starting from Lake Louise, the winding road is 14.3 km (8.88 miles) long.
+The road ends on a parking lot near the lake.
+Starting at Lake Louise, the winding road is 14.3 km (8.88 miles) long.
 The road can be very busy during the summer and in late September.

 Is the road to Moraine Lake open?

 The road to the lake is closed during the winter (open mid-June through mid-October) due to heavy snowfall and high avalanche risk.
 This road is very exciting and sometimes very exposed driveway in innumerable twists and turns.
 The lake is only half the size of its nearby neighbour Lake Louise, but perhaps even more scenic.
 When the road first opens in late May or early June don’t expect to see the turquoise glacier water that Moraine Lake is famous for.
 The lake does not start to thaw until June, the water level usually crests by late June.